Do I need a vaccine to enter India

 India does not require routine vaccinations for entry for most foreign travelers.
 Currently, there are two vaccination requirements that apply — Yellow Fever and Polio — but both are conditional: they apply only to travelers arriving from or transiting through specific countries.
 If neither condition applies to your travel history, no vaccination proof is required at Indian immigration.

-It is important to distinguish between legal entry requirements — enforced by Indian immigration authorities at the port of entry — and health recommendations made by international travel health agencies in your home country.
+Legal entry requirements are enforced by Indian immigration authorities at the port of entry.
+Health recommendations are made by international travel health agencies in your home country.

 India requires proof of Yellow Fever vaccination for travelers who are arriving from, or have transited through, a country classified as a Yellow Fever endemic or risk country within the 6 days prior to arrival in India.